Cannabutter Recipe: 3 Easy Steps to Cooking at Home

 Given that hemp is now easily obtainable, people have started experimenting with different recipes making all sorts of goodies.
-One thing that has become wildly popular in the last few years is cannabutter.
+One thing that has become wildly popular in the last few years is cannabutter recipes.

-Of course, people usually don't make cannabutter just so they can eat a new type of butter.
+Of course, people usually don't make cannabis butter just so they can eat a new type of butter.
 Instead, they use it as an ingredient for various cookies and cakes.
-In order to create cannabutter, you need to master the decarboxylation process.
+In order to cook cannabutter, you need to master the decarboxylation process.

 Now, all of this might sound tricky, but with our guidance and cannabutter recipe, you will become an expert in no time!